Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Things to know

 The hotel is on the main road through Argelès-Gazost.
-There was no air-con in our room so we needed the window open; traffic noise was mildly disturbing but could probably be resolved with earplugs.
+There was no air-con in our room, so we needed the window open.
+As a result, traffic noise was mildly disturbing, but if that’s an issue it could probably be resolved with earplugs.

 A lot of effort has clearly gone into turning this Art Deco hotel into a contemporary, chic space.
 This has been done very successfully in the dining room; the moody greys and reds plus over-size downlighters wouldn’t be amiss in a four-star hotel.
 While not unexpected in a three-star hotel, we felt the bathroom, with its pink-lino floor, was due an upgrade.
 The same goes for the small bedroom: while the bed was very comfortable, some of the other fixtures looked a little tired.

-There is no clothes washing service, but the hotel has a drying room and are happy to dry your clothes there.
+There is no clothes washing service, but the hotel has a drying room and the owners are happy to dry your clothes there.

 Conclusion

 Mountain villages are not known for their over-supply of luxury accommodation and Argelès-Gazost is no exception.
-For a three star hotel, Hotel Le Miramont does very well indeed.
+For a three star hotel, we think Hotel Le Miramont does very well indeed.

 Other accommodation options for cyclists